Title: Leave No One Behind: Disability, Wellbeing, and National Policy

 Critics also argue that SWB measures fail to account for a person’s ‘real opportunities’, focusing instead on subjective perceptions that may not accurately reflect objective conditions (Binder 2014:1198).
 This underscores a broader critique of the normative use of SWB measures in policy-making, which should be approached with an understanding of these limitations.

 1 Initially, I referred to the measurement under discussion as the so-called “Cantril ladder” item.
 This designation was intended to signal a caveat: the version of the survey item employed over the past twenty years lacks significant methodological content that characterized the original Cantril Self-Anchoring Striving Scale (Cantril 1965).
 Although both use a ladder metaphor and pose the same question, the original scale was administered within the context of a meaningful conversation—a crucial aspect that differentiated its use from the contemporary application.
-The original methodology of Hadley Cantril’s ladder, therefore, diverges substantially from its current usage.
+The current usage, therefore, diverges substantially from the original methodology of Hadley Cantril’s ladder item, which was far more sophisticated.

 References